k98kurz/tapescript/docs.md

 ## NOP Codes - 90-255 (x5A-FF)

-Codes in 90-255 (x5A-FF) Read the next byte from the tape, interpreting as an unsigned int and pull that many values from the queue.
+Codes in 90-255 (x5A-FF) Read the next byte from the tape, interpreting as a signed int and pull that many values from the queue.
 Does nothing with the values.
 Useful for later soft-forks by redefining byte codes.
+Raises ScriptExecutionError if count is negative.

 # Other interpreter functions